esamattis/requirejs-hbs/README.md

-# Simple Handlebars loader plugin for RequireJS
+# Simple precompiling Handlebars plugin for RequireJS

 Simpler version of [SlexAxton/require-handlebars-plugin][] without any extra helpers to configure (i18n).
-Just simple [Handlebars][] loader and precompiler for [RequireJS][].
+Just a simple [Handlebars][] loader and precompiler for [RequireJS][].

-This plugin does not swap out the Handlebars dependecy to runtime only version on builds.
+While this plugin precompiles the templates it does not swap out the Handlebars dependecy to runtime only version on builds automatically.
 Yet.
 Pull requests welcome :)

 ## Usage